 What is interesting about this rhetoric though, for those with any knowledge of history and any capacity to read between the lines is that it does reveal the true aims of the US in Iraq.
 As should be clear to anyone who has read WD in the past, I have no illusions about democracy.
 It has never had anything to do with freedom or self-determination; rather it refers to a form of rule.
 More specifically, in the present era, it refers to that form of rule exercised by the United States government and the governments of the European Union (along with increasing numbers of governments around the world as the hegemony of capital is more thoroughly established worldwide).
 The ideological essence of democracy lies in the conception of an abstract equivalence of every person.
-This abstract equivalence is realized by the legal reduction of every one tice within these circle, and the extent to which they will find justifications for a variety of reformist practices they carry out, from litigation on various issues to allowing themselves to be represented in the mass media.
+This themselves to the body, but also attack the consciousness and the will.
+To draw up programs of struggle on such a basis would be quite unreal and terrifyingly inhuman.